PowerMan2206/InitRC/README.md

 ```

 **Please make your own rc file, as this one doesnt setup anything other than a shell**
+*and remember, when the RC script dies (aka tty1 kills itself), the system gets shutdown!*

 ## Compiling
 To compile InitRC from source, just run these commands: